Kalelojed/Pomodoro-Timer/README.md

 ## How to Use
 ![Main Menu](assets/mainmenu.png)
 ![Options Menu: Left Side for Focus Session, Middle for Short Break, Right Side for Long Break](assets/optionsmenu.png)
+- Button on the Left to Open the Options Menu
+- Button on the Middle to Start/Stop Timer
+- Button on the Right to Skip the Session
+**In the Options Menu**
+- Left Side Option for the Focus Session
+- Middle Option for the Short Break
+- Right Side Option for the Long Break

 ---